 My former project, whywork.org, is a pro-leisure and anti-wage-slavery site that has been online since 1999 when my work was merged with Sarah Nelson’s UK-based Leisure Party site.
 In the late 1990s/early 2000s I moderated a well-respected e-mail discussion list associated with Creating Livable Alternatives to Wage Slavery (CLAWS).

-Whywork.org is apparently no longer online as of 2017.
+Whywork.org is no longer online as of 2017.
 I have not been involved with it since I gave up ownership of it in 2004.
 Last time I checked, the domain name and site were owned by Katz Global Media.
-The popular web discussion forum in which I was once a regular participant has occasionally been revived, but is currently offline as of Sep.
-2017, with no indication as to whether or not it will ever return.
+The popular web discussion forum in which I was once a regular participant has occasionally been revived, but is no longer online.
 Fortunately, I have several backup copies of the entire site in my files, so the work isn’t gone forever.
 If you’re curious, you can always use the Wayback Machine to read the farewell letter I wrote in 2004, examine the changes archived by date, browse the site as it was just before I gave up control over it, or see it as it appeared after the final design change was made by the new owner.

 Radical Unjobbing – the previous name of this blog (it was hosted at wordpress.com from 2010-2017) – was inspired by Michael Fogler’s book Un-Jobbing: The Adult Liberation Handbook.
 Check it out – it was one of my early inspirations!